Do Arrests Show Up On Background Checks? (6 Steps to Check Now)

 If someone is curious, ‘do arrests show up on background checks,’ a fingerprint background check can show all of a person’s past history.5

 A fingerprint background check shows arrest records.
-A fingerprint background check is a history check used to uncover information stored in a database, solely baked off the information from a person’s DNA and fingerprints.
-Fingerprint data is helped by the FBI and can find those who have arrest records for criminal backgrounds.
+A fingerprint background check is a history check used to uncover information stored in a database, solely based on the information from a person’s DNA and fingerprints.
+Fingerprint data is helped by the FBI which can find those who have arrest records for criminal backgrounds.

 The fingerprint background check shows the person’s arrest record, such as the arrest dates, release dates, charges, convictions, and dispositions of the cases.
 The fingerprints can also show a person’s basic information that can track an individual, such as an individual’s date of birth, home address, past addresses, contact information, current and past employment, and full name.